knowledge-navigator/knowledge-navigator.github.io/additional-docs/RP.md

 Hydration can make pages feel like they are still loading on the initial page-load.
 Partial hydration is a solution for this issue, only hydrating what is visible to the end user.
 Certain elements such as the footer, may be hydrated at a later stage, such as when the user scrolls down for example.
 [Vite](https://vitejs.dev/) is a tool that supports partial hydration.

 ### Islands
 The islands architecture, simply involves the splitting of interactive JavaScript and static HTML components within a web page.
-This might even be more effective than partial hydration.[Astro](https://astro.build/) is a good example of a framework that supports islands.
+This might even be more effective than partial hydration.
+[Astro](https://astro.build/) is a good example of a framework that supports islands.

 ### Streaming SSR (Paradigm)
 This paradigm is an approach where chunks of a page are rendered concurrently rather than all at once, thus decreasing page loading times and feeling more performant to the end user.